Long distance relationships: Giving it a go!

 I am a recent college graduate who has fallen for a girl that has just begun college on the west coast.
 Before she left, I told her how I felt about her, more or less, and she reciprocated the same emotions.
 How can I give this a good go?
 I know that long distance relationships (LDRs for short) are very difficult to maintain, but is there any sound advice that you can think of?
 I don't want to stifle her, but I definitely don't want to lose her either.

-Communication.
-One of the most important aspects of a good relationship is communication.
-Let your girlfriend know how you are feeling and encourage her to share her feelings with you.
-Make sure to listen when she does, even if it's about all the wonderful people she's meeting in college.
+- Prioritize communication.
+A key aspect of any relationship is communication.
+Let your partner know how you’re feeling and encourage her to share her feelings with you.
+Try to listen when she does, even if it's about all the wonderful people she's meeting in college.
 Encourage honest communication and keep the lines open.
-If one of you feels the other is drifting away, do you feel like its okay to bring it up?
-The ability to be honest with each other about where you're at may be the most important part of maintaining the relationship.
+If one of you feels the other is drifting away, do both of you feel like it’s okay to bring it up?
+The ability to be honest with each other about where you are may be a critical part of maintaining the relationship.

-A Different Kind of Date.
+- Schedule a different kind of date.
 Set aside intentional time, just like you would if you lived in the same town.
-Do it up all romantic like.
 Ask each other out.
-Get the same type of beverage or food, and hang out in front of the webcam.
+Get the same type of beverage or food, and hang out via a video chat.
 Dress up for each other, light some candles.
-Make it special.
+Make it special!
 How often?
-That depends on the two of you and how busy you are, but try to make it at least semi-regular.
+That depends on the two of you and how busy you are, but you could try to make it semi-regular.

-Snail mail.
+- Consider snail mail.
 Who doesn't like receiving letters and cards?
 Or care packages?
 Or flowers?
-Letters and cards can have a special warm and intimate quality that computer-facilitated communication lacks.
-If you have the time, try to be pen pals in addition to phone and e-buddies.
+Letters and cards can have a special warm and intimate quality that technology-facilitated communication can lack.

-Visits.
-In-person visiting is a key part of keeping the relationship alive and well.
+- Plan on some visits.
+In-person visiting may be a key part of keeping the relationship alive and well.
 Do so as often as you can — budget and time permitting.
-One of the greatest drawbacks of distance is the opportunity to over-idealize your partner.
-Many people who date in proximity do this, as well, but without the person in your every day world, the imagination can run wild.
+One drawback of distance is that you might over-idealize your partner.
+While people who date in proximity could do this, without your partner in your everyday world, the imagination can run wild.
 You may end up dating the imaginary person in your head more than the real person across the miles.
-Visits can help reduce this tendency.
+Visits could help reduce this tendency.

-Notice reciprocity.
+- Notice reciprocity.
 Are both of you spending money on visits?
 Do both of you call, text, chat, and initiate dates?
-Do you both send letters and post on each others' walls?
-When you're in another person's real space, you are more likely to sense the ebb and flows of the relationship because you have information that comes from subtle, daily interactions, nonverbal communication, physical intimacy, etc. Noticing this over the distance requires paying more attention and being willing to talk about it.
+Do you both send letters and post on each others' social media sites?
+When you're in another person's real space, you’re more likely to sense the ebb and flows of the relationship because you have information that comes from daily interactions, nonverbal communication, and physical intimacy (among others).
+Noticing this over the distance requires paying more attention and being willing to talk about it.

-Agree on your degree of monogamy.
+- Agree on your degree of monogamy.
 Are you each allowed to see other people?
 If so, what are the conditions?
-Some couples say safe sex of the NSA variety is okay, but sex with emotional potential is not.
+Some couples say safer sex of the no-strings-attached variety is okay, but sex with emotional potential is not.
 Others feel that dating with some emotional intimacy is okay as long as it doesn't threaten the relationship.
 What works for both of you?
 Can you come to an agreement that suits you both?
 What will you do if this changes for one of you, but not the other?
 How much do you want to know about each others' sexual partners?
-If feelings of jealousy arise, can you both talk through the feelings?
-The issue of open versus closed status of your relationship should be addressed early on to help establish trust and open communication.
-Know that it may need to be re-visited along the way.
+If jealousy arises, can you both talk through it?
+Address the issue of open versus closed status of your relationship early on to help establish trust and open communication.
+Also, keep in mind that it may need to be re-visited along the way.

-Can you establish a timeline?
+- Work on establishing a timeline.
 If your relationship continues to progress and become closer, the two of you may feel the need to set some timelines for when you might be able to be together.
-Feeling like the distance is indefinite could drain the energy you both have.
+Feeling like the distance is indefinite could drain both people’s energy.
 If and when it feels appropriate, talk about when and how you might be in a position to share a zip code.